 Second in importance is Guiyuan Buddhist Temple (Temple of Original Purity).
 One of the four important Buddhist temples in China, it is known for its perfect architecture, excellent sculptures, and rich collection of Buddhist doctrine.

-Besides, the Heptachord Terrace is another quite wonderful place of interest.
+Besides, the Heptachord Terrace is another quite wonderful site among Wuhan points of interest.
 Known as Guqin Tai, it is a reminder of the legend of Yu Boya, an expert heptachord player and Zhong Ziqi, a woodcutter, who can understood Boya's music.

 Wuhan presents charming scenery for nature lovers.
 The scenic East Lake area is top on all travel plans for its fascinating lake scenery, charming plum gardens and bamboo forest.
-Gui Shan (Tortoise Hill), Mo Hill, Huangpi Mulan Culture Ecological Tourism Area, and Qingchuan Pavilion are also worth of visiting.
+There are also some worthy places to visit near Wuhan, such as Gui Shan (Tortoise Hill), Mo Hill, Huangpi Mulan Culture Ecological Tourism Area, and Qingchuan Pavilion.

 Yangtze River Bridge, known as Wuhan Changjiang Daqiao, is the first highway-railway bridge over the Yangtze River.
 It has two levels – the upper one for bus transit and the lower for trains.
 From the bridge, you can see the rolling water run to the east with ships coming and going.